tikv/migration/br/README.md

 The backup storage system should also provide sufficient write/read performance (IOPS).
 Otherwise, the IOPS might become a performance bottleneck during backup or restoration.
 TiKV nodes need to have at least two additional spared CPU cores and disk bandwidth (related to `ratelimit` parameter) for backups.
 Otherwise, the backup might have an impact on the services running on the cluster.

+*Note: please specify the [api-version](https://docs.pingcap.com/tidb/stable/tikv-configuration-file#api-version-new-in-v610) config of TiKV cluster.
+TiKV-BR supports APIV1 & APIV2 backup/restore and conversion from APIV1 to APIV2.
+The detail usage is as following.*

 ### Best practice
 The following are some recommended operations for using `TiKV-BR` for backup and restoration:
 - It is recommended that you perform the backup operation during off-peak hours to minimize the impact on applications.